Manage AWS Network Manager Attachment Accepters

 What attachment types can I accept?

-How do I accept an attachment?
+How do I accept different types of attachments?

 Why do I see edgeLocation for some attachments and edgeLocations for others?